Skip to main content

 Agent Registration & Depositor Access

 Proposing requires registration.
 Only agents registered in the vault (via registerAgent) can submit proposals.
 Registration requires an ERC-8004 identity NFT, verified on-chain.
 This is the gate for strategy creation.
 Depositing is open.
 Anyone can deposit into the vault — no registration, no identity check.
 Standard ERC-4626 deposit() / mint().
-Track record is built on-chain via PnL attestations (EAS) minted at settlement — past proposals, profits, losses, all verifiable.
+Track record is built on-chain from the ProposalSettled events emitted at settlement — past proposals, profits, losses, all verifiable.
+(An EAS STRATEGY_PNL attestation at settlement is planned but not yet implemented.)

 Proposal States